t-liu/personal-website/README.md

 # Personal Website

-Work In Progress.
-This is a personal website to highlight my personality, skills, and projects.
-- Originally: Static HTML webpage.
-Designed in Webflow.
-Exported to AWS.
-- Currently: Converted to Vue.js framework, using some Webflow styling, still deployed to AWS.
+A modern, responsive personal portfolio website built with Vue.js 3.
+Originally designed in Webflow and converted to a dynamic Vue.js application while maintaining the original design aesthetic.

-## Features
+## ✨ Features

-- **Vue.js 3** with Composition API
+- **Vue.js 3** with Composition API and Options API
-- **Vue Router** for navigation
+- **Vue Router** for seamless SPA navigation
-- **Vite** for fast development and building
+- **Vite** for lightning-fast development and optimized builds
-- **Responsive design** maintained from original
+- **Responsive design** maintained from original Webflow design
-- **Component-based architecture**
+- **Component-based architecture** for maintainability
 - **Contact form** with Formspree integration
 - **Mobile-friendly navigation** with hamburger menu
+- **Cloudinary integration** for optimized image delivery
+- **Interactive elements** including animated handwave and joke API
+- **SEO optimized** with proper meta tags and Open Graph support
+- **Performance optimized** with code splitting and lazy loading

-## Project Structure
+## 🏗️ Project Structure

 ```
 src/